Home

 During our exploration of authentic rural and urban Mexico, we will:

-• Explore many of the treasures of Mexico City’s Centro Histórico, a UNESCO World Heritage Site, built atop the ruins of Tenochtitlán, the capital of the Aztec Empire, where history and modern dynamism intersect.
-(DAY 2)
+• Explore the treasures of Mexico City’s Centro Histórico, a UNESCO World Heritage Site, built atop the ruins of Tenochtitlán, the capital of the Aztec Empire, where history and modern dynamism intersect.

-• Amatlán de Quetzalcoatl: Be hosted by the indigenous community of Temachtiani – 'Those who share what they know’ – in the birthplace of the Aztec deity Quetzalcóatl.
-Here, we will make tortillas the traditional way and connect deeply with the culture, the rituals, the food, and the way of life of this deeply spiritual community.
-(DAY 3-4)
+• Engage with the indigenous community in the birthplace of the Aztec deity Quetzalcóatl.
+Here, we will connect deeply with the culture, the rituals, the cuisine, and the way of life of this deeply spiritual community.

 • Experience and learn about Mexico’s diverse and delicious cuisine everywhere we go.